metaneutrons/snapdog2/docs/implementation/ENTERPRISE_METRICS_IMPLEMENTATION.md

 ## 🎯 **Overview**

-This document describes the comprehensive enterprise-grade metrics system implemented for SnapDog2, replacing the placeholder `MetricsService` with a full OpenTelemetry-based observability solution.
+This document describes the comprehensive metrics system implemented for SnapDog2, replacing the placeholder `MetricsService` with a full OpenTelemetry-based observability solution.

 ## 📊 **Architecture**